-"Mr. Dursley was enraged to see that a couple of them weren't young at all; why, that man had to be older than he was, and wearing an emerald-green cloak!
+"... a couple of them weren't young at all; why, that man had to be older than [I am], and wearing an emerald-green cloak!
 The nerve of him!"

 Vernon Dursley is the husband of Harry’s Aunt Petunia.
-Like her, he was also a Muggle.
-In fact, he was about as Muggle as a person can get.
-He had no use for imagination at all.
-He wore his most boring tie to work and sat at his desk with his back to the window.
-Vernon Dursley considered it a good morning if he’d yelled at a few people.
-He was the director of Grunnings, a firm that made drills.
-That is where the Dursleys met when Petunia left her hometown of Cokeworth and took an office job (Pm).
+Like her, he is very much a Muggle.
+In fact, he is about as Muggle as a person can get.
+He has no use for imagination at all.
+He is a large, beefy man with very little neck and a bushy black mustache.
+He wears his most boring tie to work and sits at his desk with his back to the window.
+Vernon Dursley considers it a good morning if he’s yelled at a few people.
+He is the director of Grunnings, a firm that makes drills.
+Grunnings is where the Dursleys met is wife, when Petunia left her hometown of Cokeworth and took an office job there (Pm).
 After a series of very “dull” dates, she realized how predictable and absolutely normal Vernon was – truly the man of her dreams.

 The Dursley residence was at number four Privet Drive, Little Whinging, Surrey.

 For Vernon, it’s all about appearances.
 He wants nothing more than to be completely normal, thank you very much, although he also wants to be better than everyone else around him, too.
 He places high regard on things like which kind of car a person drives.
 In fact, when he gets a new company car himself, he stands out in the driveway with his wife and son exclaiming about how wonderful it is, all in voices loud enough so that the neighbors will hear.